 Home Made Dishwasher Detergent

-I found the borax, washing soda and lemi shine all at my local Walmart.
+I found the borax, washing soda and lemi shine all at my local Walmart but I have included links so you can just buy them online without having to hunt for them in the store.
 They were near the laundry and dish soap section that are currently combined at my store because they are in the middle of a remodel.
 But you should find them in similar places in a similar kind of store.
 Kosher salt was with the baking items.

 - Combine all ingredients in a bowl and stir until mixed.